josephmisiti/awesome-machine-learning/README.md

 * [Machine Learning Module](https://github.com/josephmisiti/machine-learning-module) - Class on machine w/ PDF,lectures,code
 * [Caffe](http://caffe.berkeleyvision.org)  - A deep learning framework developed with cleanliness, readability, and speed in mind.
 * [Pattern Recognition Toolbox](https://github.com/newfolder/PRT)  - A complete object-oriented environment for machine learning in Matlab.
+* [Pattern Recognition and Machine Learning](https://github.com/PRML/PRML) - This package contains the matlab implementation of the algorithms described in the book Pattern Recognition and Machine Learning by C. Bishop.

 <a name="matlab-data-analysis" />
 #### Data Analysis / Data Visualization